OpenDDS/OpenDDS/docs/android.md

 # OpenDDS and Android

+**How to build OpenDDS for Android and incorperate OpenDDS into Android apps.**

 **WARNING: Android support is experimental and not fully supported!**

 **This guide assumes the use of a Unix-like enviroment and Android Studio**